Professor Christy Cheung

 - (852) 3411 2102

 Christy M.K.
 Cheung is a Professor of Information Systems and e-Business Management and the Director of Research Postgraduate Programme of School of Business at Hong Kong Baptist University.
 She is the awardee of RGC Senior Research Fellow (研資局高級研究學者) and obtains HK$7.8 million over a period of 60 months.
-Her research interests include Technology Use and Well-Being, Social Media, and Adaptive and Maladaptive IT Use.
+Her research interests include IT and User Behaviour, Responsible Use of IT, and IT and Societal Implications.
 She has published over two hundred refereed articles in international journals and conference proceedings, including European Journal of Information Systems, Information Systems Journal, Information Systems Research, Journal of Information Technology, Journal of Management Information Systems, Journal of the Association for Information Systems, Journal of the Association for Information Science and Technology, MIS Quarterly and among others.
-Her work has been recognized with research awards such as the Emerald Literati Network Awards for Excellence (2007; 2016), Distinguished Paper Awards at the International Conference on e-Commerce, e-Administration, e-Society, e-Education, and e-Technology (2011, 2014, 2015), Best Paper Awards at the International Conference on e-Commerce, e-Administration, e-Society, e-Education, and e-Technology (2014) and International Conference on Information Systems (ICIS 2003).
-One of her articles is listed as “Hot Paper” in May/June 2020 and six other articles are listed as “Highly Cited Papers” in Essential Science Indicators (ESI) in 2020.
+Her work has been recognized with research awards such as the Emerald Literati Network Awards for Excellence (2007; 2016), Best Paper Awards at International Conference on Information Systems (ICIS 2003).

-Professor Christy Cheung has been working on a sustainable research programme, “Technology Use and Well-Being”, comprising a series of projects and papers aligned with her research and teaching interests.
+Professor Christy Cheung has been working on a sustainable research programme comprising a series of projects and papers aligned with her research and teaching interests.
+Her research works can be classified into IT and User Behaviour, Responsible Use of IT, and IT and Societal Implications

-In addition to the research programme on technology use and well-being, Professor Cheung has been working on research related to electronic word-of-mouth communication, e-commerce and social commerce, adaptive and maladaptive use of technologies in the workplace, and mobile health.
+In addition to the three main research interests, Professor Cheung has been working on research related to electronic word-of-mouth communication, and e-commerce, and social commerce.

 - RGC Senior Research Fellow (研資局高級研究學者) 2020/21